 A Needle In A Legal Haystack Could Sink A Major Supreme Court Privacy Case

-It looks like one of the marquis cases before the U.S. Supreme Court is about to go bust — sabotaged by a needle in a legislative haystack.
+It looks like one of the marquee cases before the U.S. Supreme Court is about to go bust — sabotaged by a needle in a legislative haystack.

 The question in the case is whether a U.S. technology company can refuse to honor a court-ordered U.S. search warrant seeking information that is stored at a facility outside the United States.

-Note: A previous version of this story misidentified Orin Kerr as Kim Orr.